kaush-utkarsh/neo4jDataStore/README.md

 Note: the header '[articles]' is part of ini and not supposed to be changed without reflective changes in code here the values in the left side of ':' are restrictive and constants, while the right side values are the column header texts of input csv(Web_Page_activity csv)

+The compulsory fields are: url and employee_name.
+And The rest of the fields is the user's choice of entry.

 After every job a notification mail is sent to the admin explaining the action taken, file handles during the action, the number of tuples worked on and the total duration of the whole job.